 Be transported to the City of Love at the Parisian Macau lightshow.
 Enjoy the ambience as jazz music fills the air and witness an explosion of beautiful colours, dancing from the base to the top of the Eiffel Tower, creating a magical glow across the hotel.
 The free lightshow is on daily from 6:15pm to 12:00am, every 15 minutes and is the perfect way to end a day!

-Escape the Casinos and Explore Historical Macau
+Explore Historical Macau

 Head into the historic centre of Macau, starting with Senado Square, a UNESCO World Heritage Site featuring Macau’s most famous landmark – the Ruins of St. Paul’s Cathedral.
 After taking a little run up and down the beautiful structure, take a well-deserved break at one of the food vendors to get a glimpse of Macau’s colonial Portuguese heritage.
 Children will love Ko Kei Bakery, famous for peanut candies or stock up on almond cookies at Choi Heong Yuen Bakery.
 Check out Macau Tower where you can Skywalk around the edge or take a stroll into Old Taipa Village to explore one of the only traditional villages remaining in Macau.
 Kids will love jumping in and out of the various different rooms of the Taipa Houses-Museum and running along the pedestrian-only alleys filled with small shops and restaurants.
 In the evening, enjoy the entertainment in Senado Square or continue on the culinary adventure by tasting some traditional street food.
 Don’t forget to grab a Macanese Pork bun or an egg tart at Lord Stow’s Bakery.